jribeiro/babel-plugin-jsx-property-alias/README.md

 This plugin was created as a workaround for the issue with `appium` not finding `testID` properties in React Native ecosystem: [testID information not visible on UIAutomator in Appium](https://github.com/facebook/react-native/issues/7135) and [[e2e-testing][Appium] Adding support for android:id](https://github.com/facebook/react-native/pull/9942).

-The underlying idea is that using `accessibilityLabel` is a human readable label intended to be read out to blind users.
-Abusing it as a view id on views that should not be read to blind users is a very bad practise.
+The underlying idea is that using `accessibilityLabel` is a human-readable label intended to be read out to blind users.
+Abusing it as a view id on views that should not be read to blind users is a very bad practice.

-As such, this plugin allows you to set `testID` properties in your code and, on an `QA` environment the `testID` properties will be duplicated into `accessibilityLabel` or whatever else you require.
+As such, this plugin allows you to set `testID` properties in your code and, on a `qa` environment the `testID` properties will be duplicated into `accessibilityLabel` or whatever else you require.

 If an `accessibilityLabel` property has been previously defined, it will be replaced by the `testID` value.
 This is ok if the build is specific for appium.

+Despite the above, this plugin is not specific to react native.
+You can use it to alias any property while using `jsx`.
+See [usage section](#usage) for more details.

 ## Installation